tindyc/seedlink/README.md

 <ul>
 <li><a href="https://en.wikipedia.org/wiki/HTML">HTML</a> - Programming language providing content and structure of the website.</li>
 <li><a href="https://en.wikipedia.org/wiki/CSS">CSS</a> - Programming language providing styling of the website.</li>
-<li><a href="https://en.wikipedia.org/wiki/JavaScript">JavaScript</a> - Programming language used for various interactive elements of the website, including game logic, audio options etc.</li>
 <li><a href="https://en.wikipedia.org/wiki/Python_(programming_language)">Python</a> - Programming language used to drive core site functionality including user login and push/retrieving database information.</li>
 <li><a href="https://en.wikipedia.org/wiki/Jinja_(template_engine)">Jinja</a> - Used to generate HTML from site templates</li>
 </ul>